 You’ll need to be up nice and early to grab breakfast and fuel up before hitting the slopes!
 My good friend, Mindy, lived in Queenstown for a few years and highly recommends Vudu Cafe and Larder for a great breakfast and fantastic coffee.
-On our last trip to Queenstown, we stopped in at Joe’s Garage, enjoying the coffee and simple road-house style meals.
-Another local favourite and a fantastic option is The Exchange, serving up great cups of coffee and delicious breakfast bites.
+On our last trip to Queenstown, we stopped in at Joe’s Garage, enjoying the coffee and simple road-house-style meals.
+Another local favourite and fantastic option is The Exchange, which serves up great cups of coffee and delicious breakfast bites.

 Burgers for dinner

 Trust me, when you get off that mountain after a big day of snow fun, you’ll be ready for an absolute feast.
 It’s guilt-free eating, you guys, cos you’ve pretty much been a pro athlete all day.
 So, make the most of that big hunger and indulge in that most fabulous of Kiwi meals – burgers!
 Fergburger is the obvious choice.
 Every man and his dog will recommend it to you and, if you’re anything like me, you’ll get a bit sick of hearing about it because there’s more to Queenstown than Fergburger.
 The queues at Ferg are ridiculous but you can always phone ahead with your order to skip them.
 If you’re keen to try something else, Devil Burger also do a great bite!

 Breakfast at Bespoke Kitchen